 By cutting yourself some slack, you’ll reduce the stress you put on yourself.
 This will help you enjoy the season more and will also aid you in being better at what you do.
-Missing a run won’t ruin your race, but stress can.
+Missing a run won’t ruin a planned race, but stress can.

-What are some ways we can make time for running through the holidays?
+Follow these tips to make time for running through the holidays

 Schedule It In